-During the 20th century San Jose grew significantly both in population and in area.
+During the 20th century, San Jose grew significantly both in population and in size.
 Much of this is thanks to San Jose becoming a transportation highway to the Atlantic and the Pacific coasts.
 One reason San Jose has become a popular destination for tourists is that this city hub, and the whole country really, has an overarching love for peace and democracy.

 For over 50 years, Costa Rica has by choice decided to have no army.
-The country has even set up a system of social support for the country by providing a good education and generalized healthcare for it’s people.
-Costa Rica now boosts the highest literacy rates in all of Central America and one of the best in Latin America.
+The country has even set up a system of social support for the country by providing a good education and generalized healthcare for its people.
+Costa Rica now boasts the highest literacy rates in all of Central America and one of the best in Latin America.